command-line-interface-pages/site.github.io/content/about/index.md

 {{< image src="git-clip.jpg" alt="git man" position="center" style="border-radius: 4px; width:420px; height: auto" >}}

-> Note for programmers: all pages are written in a parsable way so it's possible
+> Note for programmers: all pages are written in a parsable way, so it's possible
 > automatically extract some data from them to handle it.

 ## Installation :smile: